bixb922/crank-organ/doc-software/README.md

 The compression is done in several steps by ```compress_midi.py```:
 * Only note on, note off and program change MIDI events are kept, the rest of the MIDI events are discarded.
 Set tempo meta events are processed and incorporated into the MIDI times.
 All meta messages are discarded.
 Pulses per beat is set to a lower (standard) value, which should be precise enough for mechanical music.
 All this makes the MIDI file much faster to process and considerably smaller.
-* The number of channels is reduced to the number of instruments in the --known_programs parameter of the command.
-This parameter must list all instruments or program nubmers used in the Pinout page.
+* The number of channels is reduced to the number of instruments in the --known-programs parameter of the command, for example ```--known-programs 75 21```.
+This parameter must list all instruments or program numbers used in the Pinout page.
 You do not need to include channel 10 drum/percussion in this list.
+If you do not use program numbers, omit the --known-programs switch.
 * All note on and note off events are converted to note on events with running status.
 This can give in a significant file size reduction.
 * Then the files are compressed by ```compress_midi.py``` using the gzip algorithm and written to the output folder with .gz suffix.
 In other words, ```foo.mid``` becomes ```foo.mid.gz```.